 Originally timed to coincide with the Black Friday and Cyber Monday shopping weekend, Shop The Neighbourhood is now a year round campaign aimed at encouraging Canadians to make local purchases; helping Canadian small businesses succeed and grow; and helping Canadian neighbourhoods thrive.

-Small businesses can show their support by displaying the Shop The Neighbourhood cling on their storefront and website.
+Now, small businesses can organize a Shop The Neighbourhood event and invite local businesses to participate.
+They can also show their support by downloading and displaying the Shop The Neighbourhood cling on their storefront and a digital banner on their website.

 Shopping local is a great way to give back to your neighbourhood, both culturally as well as economically.
 Local business owners and staff share your community’s interests, and are often personally invested in the welfare and future of the neighbourhood.
 Supporting your local shops helps create lasting connections between neighbours and builds stronger community spirit both short- and long-term.